 OPC-UA Security Gateway with Trusted I/O

-The gateway above can defend against attacks against the equipment behind the gateway, but by itself is not sufficient to defend against a compromised user device or SCADA system that can send commands that appear as legitimate.
+The gateway above can defend attacks against the equipment behind the gateway, but by itself is not sufficient to defend against a compromised user device or SCADA system that can send commands that appear as legitimate.
 For example, a compromised device could trick an operator into performing the wrong action, or simply initiate an action without informing the operator.
 Pairing it with a Secure Terminal that requires confirmation of unusual critical actions can defend against such attacks.
 Again, many variations are possible, but one example is shown below.

 Secure Confirmation Terminal